gitofdeepanshu/cryptopals/README.md

 # Cryptopals Challenges in Rust

 This repository contains solutions to the [Cryptopals challenges](https://cryptopals.com) implemented in Rust programming language.
 The challenges cover a range of cryptography topics and aim to strengthen your understanding of the subject.
-I personally think it is a good way to increase your understaning of RUST programming language.
+I personally think it is a good way to increase your understaning of RUST programming language

+WARNING: This is an academic proof-of-concept prototype, and in particular has not received careful code review.
+This implementation is NOT ready for production use.

+## Contents
 - [Challenge 1: Basic Crypto](#challenge-1-basic-crypto)
   - Contains 8 challenges that focus on basic cryptography concepts such as single-byte XOR cipher, fixed XOR, and hexadecimal decoding.
 - [Challenge 2: Block Crypto](#challenge-2-block-crypto)